 Apple Watch Series 2: Features

-There's still that app bubble home screen, unlocked by a press on the digital crown, that still feels a little fiddly to select and launch apps.
+That app bubble home screen remains, unlocked by a press on the digital crown, that still feels a little fiddly to select and launch apps compared to the improvements elsewhere.
 Notifications are still very much part of proceedings as well, flashing up native and third-party apps (Facebook, Twitter, WhatsApp etc) on the watch so you don't have to dip into your pocket to retrieve your phone.

 As a core smartwatch feature, it didn't work fantastically on the original but it's so much better on Series 2.
 Notifications appear with no issues letting you read, dismiss or deal with them as you see fit.
 It still struggles slightly when it has to deal with multiple notifications from the same app in a short space of time, but on the whole Apple has handled this side of things a whole lot better.

 Speaking of notifications takes us nicely into communicating - that is, how you can respond to contacts, other Apple Watch/Series 2 owners or social media updates without getting out your phone.
 You can still make calls and use Siri, but we've found that Apple has addressed the issue for those who don't want to speak into their watch to respond to people.
 The way you find out those notifications are coming through are usually from a pretty audible ping or a gentle buzz from Apple's taptic engine.
 It's impossible to miss when someone is getting in touch, and if you value needing to know that information as soon as it comes through, the Series 2 delivers.